NyteshadeXT/PF2e-Core-Vault/3-Rules/Trait Reference/V/volatile-hb.md

 ## **Rules Interactions:**

-- **Harvesting:** When harvesting a rare part with the volatile trait, you must use [[superior-monster-harvesting-tools]] or risk destruction of the part.
+- **Harvesting:** When harvesting a rare part with the volatile trait, you must use [[superior-monster-harvesting-tools|superior monster harvesting tools]] or risk destruction of the part.
 On a Critical Failure during a [[Targeted Harvest]], the part is destroyed and may trigger a volatile backlash (GM’s discretion).
 - **Formula Discovery:** Experimenting with volatile parts carries additional risk.
 On a Critical Failure, roll on the [[Volatile Backlash Table]] to determine a mishap such as damage, contamination, or ruined materials.
 - **Spell Components:** When used as a spell catalyst, volatile components may increase a spell’s risk or potency—these interactions are defined in the catalyst’s specific item entry.